jrandj/redhat/README.md

         ```

     * The `/etc/crontab` file has the following columns:
-        * 1: Minutes of hour (0-59), with multiple comma seperated values, or * to represent every minute.
+        * 1: Minutes of hour (0-59), with multiple comma separated values, or * to represent every minute.
-        * 2: Hours of day (0-23), with multiple comma seperated values, or * to represent every hour.
+        * 2: Hours of day (0-23), with multiple comma separated values, or * to represent every hour.
-        * 3: Days of month (1-31), with multiple comma seperated values, or * to represent every day.
+        * 3: Days of month (1-31), with multiple comma separated values, or * to represent every day.
-        * 4: Month of year (1-12, jan-dec), with multiple comma seperated values, or * to represent every month.
+        * 4: Month of year (1-12, jan-dec), with multiple comma separated values, or * to represent every month.
-        * 5: Day of week (0-6, sun-sat), with multiple comma seperated values, or * to represent every day.
+        * 5: Day of week (0-6, sun-sat), with multiple comma separated values, or * to represent every day.
         * 6: Full path name of the command or script to be executed, along with any arguments.

     * Step values can be used with */2 meaning every 2nd minute.